-REQ.26.6.3 OpenFMB Data and Interaction Modeling Approach
+RMQ.26.6.3 OpenFMB Data and Interaction Modeling Approach

-REQ.26.6.3.1 OpenFMB Interaction Modeling Approach
+RMQ.26.6.3.1 OpenFMB Interaction Modeling Approach

 The interaction modeling approach focuses on the integration design for the requirements identified previously.
 Each message integration line identified in the use cases is detailed out in a UML Sequence Diagram.
 A Sequence Diagram basically describes integration between message providers and consumers in terms of message transaction.
 It presents messages in sequence based upon the Use Case.